OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/po/load.md

 ---
 title: load
-description: This page provides documentation on how to load a file of stocks tickers with optional categories using Python.
+description: "This page provides documentation on how to load a file of stocks tickers" with optional categories using Python.
 It contains information on the parameters and file options that are available.
 keywords: